 Pages 162-163 of this edition.
 The first edition was published in 1617, but the travels took place between 1591 and 1603.

-The Italian mile, like the Roman, is 1000 paces, so if "the common English mile" = 1½ Italian miles, the English mile would be 1500 paces.
+The Italian mile, like the Roman, is 1000 paces, so if “a common English mile” = 1½ Italian miles, the English mile would be 1500 paces.

 So that in a measured Mile, there are 320 Poles, or 1760 yards, or 5280 feet, or 63360 inches, or 190080 barly-corns.
 But the miles commonly accounted from one place to another are more, unlesse within 20 miles round off London.

 The Purchasers Pattern.
 2nd ed., corrected and enlarged.